mozmeao/ee-infra-jenkins/README.md

 In case of a disaster follow these steps:

-1. Create a new server based on Ubuntu 14.04
+1. Create a new server based on Ubuntu 14.04.
-2. Run this playbook against the server created in step 1
+2. Run this playbook against the server created in step 1.
-3. Copy the ThinBackup backups from S3 to the new server under `/var/lib/jenkins/backups`
+3. Copy the ThinBackup backups from S3 to the new server under `/var/lib/jenkins/backups`.
 4. Go to your new Jenkins management interface -> Plugins -> Install ThinBackup.
 Restart Jenkins.
 5. Configure ThinBackup to store backups in `/var/lib/jenkins/backups`.
 Restart Jenkins.
 6. ThinBackup Restore should list all your backups.
 Restore the latest.
-This should restore all jenkins jobs and all configuration.
+This should restore all Jenkins jobs and all configurations.
 7. Run jobs to verify that everything is OK.
 Drink relaxing tea, you earned it.

 Note that environment passwords used in jobs will not be restored and you will have to do this manually.